Immunization Information for 7th Grade Students School Year 2018-19

 If your child does not have the state required immunizations, you must complete an immunization exemption form every year.

 Health History: This must be completed annually for ALL students.

 Physical Examination: This must be completed and signed by a physician for all students wishing to participate in school athletics.
-This needs to be completed one time during a student's middle school career, or more often if there is a significant change in health status.
+This needs to be completed one time during a student's middle school years, or more often if there is a significant change in health status.

 Concussion Policy: Please click on this link to read the MSAD 28 policy on concussions.
 There is no separate form to sign, instead sign the bottom of the health history form indicating that you have read and understand this policy.

 If your child needs to take any medication for any reason (other than acetaminophen or ibuprofen) while at school, please contact me right away.
 All medications need to be stored and locked in the nurse’s office.
 No medication may be carried by students or kept in student lockers (with the exception of epi-pens and inhalers with permission).
 A doctor’s order must be provided in order for medication to be administered in school.
 Please print the form below and have it signed by your primary care provider.